-Swisscanto (LU) Portfolio Fund Responsible Focus (CHF)
+Swisscanto (LU) Bond Fund Responsible Emerging Markets Opportunities governance practices.

-Legal entity identifier: (LEI-Code): 549300WLCBSRIB0E4R71
+Legal entity identifier: (LEI-Code): 549300J68T7Q0GVJ6Z95

-Sustainable

-investment means an

-investment in an

-economic activity that

-contributes to an

-environmental or social

-objective, provided

-that the investment

-does not significantly

-harm any

-environmental or social

-objective and that the

-investee companies

-follow good

-governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Does this financial product have a sustainable investment objective? ● ● □ Yes ● ○ 図 No ☐ It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of5% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy. □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy. ☐ in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy. with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy. ☑ with a social objective. ☐ It will make a minimum of sustainable investments with a social objective:% ☐ It promotes E/S characteristics, but will not make any sustainable investments.
+Does this financial product have a sustainable investment objective? ● ● □ Yes ● ○ ⊠ No ☐ It will make a minimum of sustainable investments with an environmental objective:% ☐ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments ☐ in economic activities that qualify as environmentally sustainable under the EU Taxonomy. ☐ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy. ☐ in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy. □ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy. \square with a social objective. ☐ It will make a minimum of sustainable investments with a social objective:% ☑ It promotes E/S characteristics, but will not make any sustainable investments.